 Words Beyond the Canvas

 Phase 1

-By sorting through his letters, notes and sketchbooks I was able to learn more about who he was beyond a father, husband, painter, teacher, etc. He was an avid letter writer, so I reached out to his pen pals to see about acquiring copies of some letters (or excerpts) that they had written to each other.
+By sorting through his letters, notes and sketchbooks I am able to learn more about who he was beyond a father, husband, painter, teacher, etc. He was an avid letter writer, and so I have reached out to some pen pals to see about acquiring copies of his letters that he had written.
+Thankfully, my father was in the habit of photocopying his writing before mailing them off, so I have a number of them already.
+And only a few months ago a huge box of letters that my father had written his life-long pen pal from Holland, arrived in the mail.
+So, the next round of reading, sorting, and archiving has begun.

 Delving into my father's writings has been a deeply personal and introspective experience.
-I am grateful for having the opportunity to gain insight into his thoughts, emotions, and artistic vision.
+I am grateful for having the opportunity to gain insight into his thoughts, emotions, and artistic vision and continue to discover the depths of his lite-up and inquisitive mind and heart.

+Words Beyond the Canvas